cnr-ibba/BIOINFO-guidelines/docs/terminal/ssh.rst

 to not provide your identity file everytime you start a new connection, ``ServerAliveInterval``, ``ServerAliveCountMax`` and ``ConnectTimeout`` are respectively timers which regulate the timeouts when connecting and in sending messages between client and servers.
-They could be useful when connecting using a unreliable network For more information on ssh ``config`` and keys see `Associating Keys Permanently with a Server <https://en.wikibooks.org/wiki/OpenSSH/Cookbook/Public_Key_Authentication#Associating_Keys_Permanently_with_a_Server>`__, while for more information on ssh client options see the `ssh manual pages <https://linux.die.net/man/1/ssh>`__
+They could be useful when connecting using a unreliable network.
+For more information on ssh ``config`` and keys see `Associating Keys Permanently with a Server <https://en.wikibooks.org/wiki/OpenSSH/Cookbook/Public_Key_Authentication#Associating_Keys_Permanently_with_a_Server>`__, while for more information on ssh client options see the `ssh manual pages <https://linux.die.net/man/1/ssh>`__